Jump To a Specific Guide Section

 The rules of “st” and “sp”

-If “st” is at the beginning of a word, it is pronounced as the English “sht”, while “sp” at the beginning of a word is pronounced like “shp” in English.
+If “st” is at the beginning of a word, it is pronounced like the English “sht”, while “sp” at the beginning of a word is pronounced like “shp” in English.
 Consider words like “die Straβe”, “der Strand”, “der Spaβ”.

 If “st” and “sp” are at the end of a word, are pronounced like “St” respectively “sp” in English.